xubenben/xujun/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
 bio: Hua Wu is the chief scientist of Baidu’s natural-language processing department and the president of the Baidu Technical Committee.
-Her research fields include machine translation, natural language processing (NLP), machine learning, dialogue systems, and the knowledge graph.
-Over her eight years at Baidu, she and her team have achieved multiple technology breakthroughs in NLP and machine translation, many of which have been successfully deployed in a range of Baidu products used by hundreds of millions of users.
-Ms. Wu also co-founded the Baidu Translate project, which provides instant, free multilingual text translation, and built the core technology for Baidu’s personal assistant.
-She served as program co-chair of ACL (the Association for Computational Linguistics) 2014, and also chairs international conferences such as ACL and IJCAI (International Joint Conference on Artificial Intelligence).

 interests:
 - Dialogue Systems